swiftraccoon/sdrtrunk-rdio-api/docs/API.md

-# RdioCallsAPI - API Documentation
+# sdrtrunk-rdio-api - API Documentation

 ## Overview

-RdioCallsAPI implements the RdioScanner protocol for receiving radio call uploads from SDRTrunk.
+sdrtrunk-rdio-api implements the RdioScanner protocol for receiving radio call uploads from SDRTrunk.
 The API is designed to be simple, secure, and modular.

 ## Authentication